ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

     2. Dynamic polymorphism: this is the case of class hierarchies.

--   We will need dynamic polymorphism, which you can implement either using OOP constructs (suitable for languages like Java and Kotlin) or using procedural programming.
+-   Today we will need dynamic polymorphism for cameras.
+You can implement either using OOP constructs (suitable for languages like Java and Kotlin) or using procedural programming.

 # Interfaces and *traits*